Unity-Technologies/com.unity.multiplayer.docs/docs/learn/lagandpacketloss.md

 lightImageSrc="/ping-animation-light.gif?text=LightMode"
 darkImageSrc="/ping-animation-dark.gif?text=DarkMode"/>

 The time between sending the request and receiving the answer is the value of your ping.
-For example, a ping of 20ms means it takes roughly 10ms for data to travel from the client to the server, and then 10ms to travel back.
+Sending and receiving data can take different amounts of time: for example, with a 20ms ping it might take 15ms to send a request from the client to the server and only 5ms to receive a response.
 Higher ping values indicate a lot of network latency, which can make games feel slow and unresponsive.

 #### Jitter and packet loss